.png)

 4. Bioinformatics Specialist - Professionals who develop and apply computational tools to analyze vast genomic datasets, extracting meaningful information for medical applications.

-5. Molecular Pathologist - Pathologists specializing in analyzing molecular changes in tissues, aiding in the diagnosis and treatment of diseases based on genetic markers.
+5. Molecular Pathologist—Pathologists who specialize in analyzing molecular changes in tissues, aiding in diagnosing and treating diseases based on genetic markers.

 6. Genomic Data Analyst - Specialists responsible for interpreting and translating genomic data into actionable insights for healthcare practitioners.